MicrosoftDocs/windows-itpro-docs/windows/plan/adding-or-editing-an-issue.md

 ---
 title: Adding or Editing an Issue (Windows 10)
-description: In Application Compatibility Manager (ACM) you can enter information about the compatibility issues that you discover.
+description: In Application Compatibility Manager (ACM), you can enter information about the compatibility issues that you discover. ms.assetid: 8a9fff79-9f88-4ce2-a4e6-b9382f28143d ms.prod: W10 ms.mktglfcycl: operate
-MSHAttr: PreferredLib /library
-ms.assetid: 8a9fff79-9f88-4ce2-a4e6-b9382f28143d
-ms.prod: W10
-ms.mktglfcycl: operate